Indiana Players to Watch Against Kent State - First Round

 Top Indiana Players to Watch vs. Kent State - First Round

-Trayce Jackson-Davis and Sincere Carry are two players to watch on Friday at 9:55 PM ET, when the Indiana Hoosiers (22-11) play the Kent State Golden Flashes (28-6) in the first round of the NCAA tournament at MVP Arena.
+The NCAA tournament at MVP Arena on Friday includes a first-round matchup that pits the Indiana Hoosiers (22-11) against the Kent State Golden Flashes (28-6) at 9:55 PM ET.
+The Hoosiers' Trayce Jackson-Davis and the Golden Flashes' Sincere Carry are two players to watch in this contest.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!